global-asp/lida-alt-text/en/0006_a-man-thinking-about-noodles.md

 Two men sitting down at a table and one man with his hand up.

 ##
-Two men sitting at a table, speaking to the waiter standing next to them.
+Two men sitting at a table, speaking to a waiter standing next to them.

 ##
-Two men sitting at a table, speaking to the waiter standing next to them.
+Two men sitting at a table, speaking to a waiter standing next to them.

 ##
 Two glasses of water.